Menu

 Which laws can be breached: Applicable law

-The relevant national laws that are applicable in environmental matters are first and foremost the environmental and energy laws (Laws on environment, waste, water, nature protection, air quality, industrial emissions, noise etc, as well as laws on energy, coal and oil production, electricity supply, power plants, mining, transport, mineral resources, etc.).
-However, environmental cases are often related to housing, land and property laws.
+The relevant national laws that are applicable in environmental matters are first and foremost the environmental and energy laws of that country or state.
+These are laws on the environment, waste, water, nature protection, air quality, industrial emissions, noise etc., as well as laws on energy, coal and oil production, electricity supply, power plants, mining, transport, mineral resources, etc. However, environmental cases are often related to housing, land and property laws.

-Lately, a new trend in the litigation is to use a rights-based approach when solving environmental cases.
-In this sense, many constitutions recognize the right to environment (Section 8), but also other rights, such as right to health, right to privacy, right to property, right to food etc, can be invoked.
-For instance, air pollution affects human health, so it could also be addressed by invoking the right to health.
-Right to privacy and property, for example, are connected with the free choice of home or property use, so when a project is causing illegal levels of noise in some area, those rights could also be affected.
+Lately, a new trend in climate related litigation is to use a rights-based approach when solving environmental cases.
+Many national or state constitutions recognise the right to environment (see Section 8 on “Action based on rights (constitutional/human rights) to a healthy environment or other relevant rights (to life, health, food, water)”), but also other rights, such as the right to health, right to privacy, right to property, right to food etc., can be invoked.
+For instance, air pollution affects human health, so invoking a constitutional or legally recognised right to health can be a mechanism to address air pollution. .
+The right to privacy and property, for example, are connected with the free choice of home or property use, so when a project is causing illegal levels of noise in some area, those rights could also be affected.

 When flaws in the administrative procedures are detected, such as regulatory scheme irregularities, or lack of public consultation, the governmental procedural laws could be applicable.

-In cases of abuse of power by officials, corrupt behaviour, overstepping or abuse of authorities, the Criminal code is applicable.
-Many Criminal codes nowadays also recognize crimes against the environment.
+In cases of abuse of power by officials, corrupt behaviour, overstepping or abuse of authorities, the state’s criminal code is applicable.
+Many criminal codes nowadays also recognize crimes against the environment.

 Which body can you bring your case before: Types of courts